 After crawling your site, search engines store your site’s information in a specialized database called an index.
 This is like a massive digital library containing data from billions of websites.

-When someone searches, several things happen in just seconds:
+When someone searches, several things happen in just a matter of seconds:

 - The search engine analyzes the search query (like “best vegan tacos”).